czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 title = "Promote your creative business with Linked In Marketing"

 +++
 Before studying my social media marketing course.
 It never occurred to me to market on Linked In.
 Linked In seemed like a platform more suited to finding jobs.

 So, therefore my profile always consisted of a few details of who I was and my educational and work history.

 But learning more about Linked In has made me realise that the possibilities are endless when it comes to marketing on this platform.

 So if your company sells B2B products or services, then Linked In Marketing is the way to go to push your small business to the next level.

-In this article, I will show you how to market your small business on Linked In.
+In this article, I will show you how to market your creative business on Linked In.

 ## **What are the benefits of Linked In Marketing?**